 Karl Olsson Refresher

-Covenant Chris Craft University and Pietisten continue this series of selections from the writings of Dr. Karl Olsson (1913-1996).
-This selection is from Dr. Olsson’s Introduction to Come to the Party, 1972, pp. 9-11. — Provost, Chesterton Chair of Literature, CCCU
+Covenant Chris Craft University and Pietisten continue their series of selections from the writings of Dr. Karl Olsson (1913-1996).
+This essay was originally published in The Covenant Weekly in 1956 and reprinted in Things Common and Preferred—Christian Perspectives….
+Dr. Olsson’s column appeared in the Weekly from 1955 to 1959. — Provost, Chesterton Chair of Literature, CCCU